nasa/harmony-regression-tests/test/shared_utils/README.md

 ## Include the necessary python packages in your test's pip_requirements.txt

-The test environment is determined by the environment.yaml in the test directory, but if you are including `shared_utils` you will need to also include harmony-py and either xarray-datatree or a fancy pinned version of xarray
+The test environment is determined by the environment.yaml in the test directory, but if you are using routines from `shared_utils` you will need to also update your test's `environment.yaml` to include the libraries that are imported in the shared modules.
+That means `harmony-py` to use routines from utilities.py and a recent version of `xarray` for ones from `compare.py`.
+As always you should look in the files to see if there are new requirements.

 For example the pip requirements in the nsidc_icesat2 environment file :
 ```